pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2015.md

 ## 2015-11-05 13:44:08 - mbeaches - Markup\/down grouping of style
 I'm just discovering pyparsing, and I suspect it easily do what I want, but I'm a bit lost in getting it do what I want.

-I have a string marked up with some standard type of markup like 'this is a sentence with a <strong>few words bolded</strong> and some regular text'.
+I have a string marked up with some standard type of markup like `'this is a sentence with a **few words bolded** and some regular text'`.
 I'm trying to get a list (or some object) which would give me something like (list of tuples would be great, but anything I can iterate over would be fine):

     [('normal','this is a sentence with a'),('bold','few words bolded'),('normal','and some regular text')]

 I've looked at the markup example (along with many others) but can't seem to get it just right.
 I'm not wanting to transform the string; I'm having to build a word document with python-docx and need to handle in paragraph character styles (add_run).